Pinellas County, Florida: Government

-The county's government website won a "Sunny Award" in 2010 for its proactive disclosure of government data from Sunshine Review.
+The county's government website won a "Sunny Award" from Sunshine Review in 2010 for its proactive disclosure of government data.

-In national politics, Pinellas County, was one of the first areas of Florida to turn Republican.
+Politics

+In national politics, Pinellas County, was one of the first areas of Florida to break from the Solid South and elect Republicans to public office.
+Riding on the coattails of Herbert Hoover's victory in the 1928 election, Albert R. Welsh was elected to the Florida Senate and Kenneth W. Kerr to the Florida House of Representatives.
+In that same election, Gladstone R. Beattie, became the Pinellas County Sheriff and first Republican sheriff in Florida since Reconstruction, and Harry R. Hewitt became the Pinellas County Judge and the first Republican county judge in Florida.
+In 1951, Pinellas was the first county to send a majority-Republican delegation to the Florida House of Representatives in the twentieth-century.

 From 1948 to 1988, it went Republican in every presidential election except Lyndon Johnson's 44-state landslide of 1964.
-However, for the last quarter-century, as part of the I-4 Corridor stretching from Tampa Bay to Orlando, it has been a powerful swing county in one of the nation's most critical swing states.
+However, for the last quarter-century, as part of the I-4 Corridor stretching from Tampa Bay to Orlando, Florida, it has been a powerful swing county in one of the nation's most critical swing states.
 Voter registration is almost tied, with Republicans having a small plurality of registered voters.
 It is closely divided between predominantly liberal St. Petersburg and its predominantly suburban and conservative north and beaches.
-Due in part to the more populated southern portion around St. Petersburg, it has supported a Democrat for president in all but two elections since 1992.
+Due in part to the more populated southern portion around St. Petersburg, it has supported a Democrat for president in all but three elections since 1992.
 The brand of Republicanism in Pinellas County has traditionally been a moderate one, so the county has become friendlier to Democrats as a result of the national GOP having shifted right.

 In 2000, Al Gore became the first Democrat to win a majority of the county's vote since 1964, and only the second since Franklin D. Roosevelt.
-In 2004, Pinellas County swung the other way when George W. Bush carried the county by a narrow plurality of 49.56% (225,686 votes), with John Kerry following closely behind with 49.51% (225,460 votes)–a margin of just 226 votes.
-In the 2012 Presidential Election, Barack Obama won Pinellas with 52% of the vote (239,104 votes) to Mitt Romney's 46.5% (213,258 votes), slightly narrower than Obama’s 2008 election results in Pinellas of 53% (248,299 votes) to John McCain’s 45% (210,066 votes).
+In 2004, Pinellas County swung the other way when George W. Bush carried the county by a narrow plurality of 49.56% (225,686 votes), with John Kerry following closely behind with 49.51% (225,460 votes)—a margin of just 226 votes.
+In the 2012 Presidential Election, Barack Obama won Pinellas with 52% of the vote (239,104 votes) to Mitt Romney's 46.5% (213,258 votes), slightly narrower than Obama's 2008 election results in Pinellas of 53% (248,299 votes) to John McCain's 45% (210,066 votes).
+Republican victories in the county since Bush in 1988 have been narrow pluralities.
+The exception to this is Donald Trump in 2024, who won the county with nearly 52% of the vote.